aschamberger/squeezeMultiAmp/hermesAudioPlayer/README.md

 * OUTPUT_DEVICE: ALSA output device
 * MAC_ADDRESS: mac of LMS player instance
 * GPIO: config for muting amp and power supply (see next section)

+Requires access to /dev/gpiomem and /dev/snd devices.
+The IPC setting is for ALSA dmix to work across containers.
+The hosts asound.conf is mounted into the container.

 ## Power mute feature / GPIO config: